PlaidWeb/Publ/example_site/content/blog/20180402 first blog.md

 Supporting ACLs seems pretty straightforward but it's also something that's easy to mess up, and a mess-up can be catastrophic.
 So when I do it I want to make sure I do it *absolutely right*.

+### Caching

+This is pretty easy thanks to [Flask-Cache](https://pythonhosted.org/Flask-Cache/), although there's some subtleties to worry about (especially when ACLs are a thing).
+So far Publ seems to be pretty lightweight but who knows how that'll change when my sites start getting bigger...

 ## Summary

 Anyway.
 I have a lot of plans for this system, and this is just the beginning.